 In addition to the aforementioned accomplishments, Mr. Christopher G. Berger is the resident director at ECOP.
 He continually mentors young, aspiring clinicians in their clinical work, but also guiding them through their research interests.
 His research interest at this time is based on patient outcomes related to hydrostatic transtibial socket design and vacuum assisted socket systems.

-Mr. Berger recently visited Germany and was trained in a new procedure to fit prosthetics known as “Endo-Exo Prosthesis” which uses surgically implanted prosthetics with an externally fitted outer prosthesis.
+Mr. Berger visited Germany and was trained in a new procedure to fit prosthetics known as “Endo-Exo Prosthesis” which uses surgically implanted prosthetics with an externally fitted outer prosthesis.
 The Endo-Exo Prosthesis permits full mobility of the stump on all levels.
 ECOP is the first company to utilize this new technological design on an American patient.
-Mr. Berger has been featured in the media on NY Newsday and Buffalo’s YNN, among other news outlets and publications.
+Mr. Berger has been featured in the media on in Newsday and Buffalo’s YNN, among other news outlets and publications

 Anthony Marano, L.P.O.